 Whenever a woman carries a Louis Vuitton bag, you recognize the logo immediately.
 You know the high price she's paid for the item and the perceived quality of it based on the logo alone.

 This woman is advertising the product without even thinking about it.
-Without the logo, how important would the bag be?
-Likewise, when you drive down the freeway and see those golden arches, you know a McDonald’s is near.
-That logo alone can convince you to stop and purchase a Coke and french fries.
+Without the logo, how valuable would the bag be?
+Likewise, when you drive down the freeway and see those golden arches, you know a McDonald’s is nearby.
+That logo alone can convince you to stop and buy a Coke and some french fries.

 So, what does this tell you about logos?
 Logos allow immediate recognition and provide an easy reminder of your brand and what it means.
 With just one little symbol, people will remember that your company exists and what it stands for.
 Logos are powerful.

 Creating a logo is a pretty straightforward process.
 If you tend to be design savvy, you can use an Adobe program to create one.
 If not, and you’ve got the budget for it, you can hire a graphic designer to create a logo for you.
-Otherwise, programs like Canva can help you create one with ease.
+Online platforms like Canva can also help you create one.